cberardi4/Voter-Database/README.md

 *** currently working on the voter registration option right now, adding voter addresses and have to also add voter contact info

+## To Create a new table:
+- main:
+  - use the DatabaseManager manager object to the create function in the DB Manager class
+   - DB Manager class calls the Person p object which creates the SQL statements